Dipec001/psonlinestore/README.md

 ```
 "detail": "Supplier has been deleted successfully."
 ```
+### Error Handling

+The API may return error messages with appropriate HTTP status codes in case of invalid requests or data issues.
+Here are some common examples:

+* **400 Bad Request:** This indicates a malformed request, such as missing required fields or invalid data formats.
+* **404 Not Found:** This occurs when trying to access a resource (inventory item or supplier) that doesn't exist.
+* **500 Internal Server Error:** This is a generic error for unexpected server-side issues.

+The specific error message will provide more details about the problem encountered.
 ### Known Limitations

 This API does not include authentication or authorization mechanisms.
 It assumes open access.